 4.2.3.2 UE procedure

-The UE receives one or two TWAG control plane addresses during the EAP authentication and authorization procedure specified in 3GPP TS 23.402 [2].
+The UE receives one or two TWAG control-plane addresses during the EAP authentication and authorization procedure as specified in 3GPP TS 24.302 [3] subclause 6.4.2.6.3.

-NOTE: If two TWAG control plane addresses are received, one includes IPv4 address and other includes IPv6 address.
+NOTE: If two TWAG control-plane addresses are received, one includes an IPv4 address and the other includes an IPv6 link-local address.

-If the UE receives one TWAG control plane address, the UE shall select the TWAG control plane address.
-If the UE receives two TWAG control plane addresses, the UE shall select one of the TWAG control plane addresses.
+If the UE receives one TWAG control-plane address, the UE shall select the TWAG control-plane address.
+If the UE receives two TWAG control-plane addresses, the UE shall select one of the TWAG control-plane addresses.

-The UE shall use IP address of the selected TWAG control plane address as the destination IP address of WLCP message.
+The UE shall use the IP address of the selected TWAG control-plane address as the destination IP address of WLCP messages.

 The UE shall apply the following procedures to set the source IP address of the WLCP message: